-The drug is advancing in clinical trials as a possible therapeutic for numerous disorders, from cancer and inflammatory diseases to those of the central nervous system (CNS), such as ALS.
+The treatment is advancing in clinical trials as a possible therapeutic for numerous disorders, from cancer and inflammatory diseases to those of the central nervous system, such as ALS.

-It is an oral therapy that targets cells of the immune system called the mast cells and macrophages.
-It works by blocking the activation of proteins called tyrosine kinases, which are thought to play a role in inflammation and chronic inflammatory states.
+Masitinib is an oral therapy that targets cells of the immune system called the mast cells and macrophages.
+It works by blocking the activation of proteins called tyrosine kinases, which play a role in inflammation and chronic inflammatory states.

 Masitinib in clinical trials

-The drug was recently evaluated in a Phase 2/3 clinical trial (NCT02588677) that compared the safety and efficacy of masitinib combined with the approved ALS drug called Rilutek (riluzole), against placebo plus Rilutek.
+Masitinib was recently evaluated in a Phase 2/3 clinical trial (NCT02588677) that compared the safety and efficacy of the treatment combined with an approved ALS medication called Rilutek (riluzole), against a placebo plus Rilutek.

-The study included 394 ALS patients who were randomized to treatment with either 4.5 mg/kg/day of masitinib and Rilutek, a 3 mg/kg/day of masitinib and Rilutek, or placebo and Rilutek, for up to 48 weeks.
+The study included 394 ALS patients who were randomized to receive 4.5 mg per kg per day of masitinib and Rilutek, 3 mg per kg per day of masitinib and Rilutek, or a placebo and Rilutek, for up to 48 weeks.

-The study’s primary objective was changes in patients’ scores in the revised ALS Functional Rating Scale (ALSFRS-R), which measures such abilities as walking, speech, hand control, and respiration.
-A secondary objective was to determine patients’ progression-free survival, which trial researchers defined as a deterioration of less than nine points in the ALSFRS-R score.
+The study’s primary objective was to measure changes in patients’ scores on the revised ALS functional rating scale (ALSFRS-R), which measures abilities such as walking, speech, hand control, and breathing.
+A secondary objective was to determine patients’ progression-free survival, which researchers defined as a deterioration of less than nine points in the ALSFRS-R score.

-In March 2017, AB Science announced that the Phase 2/3 clinical trial met its main goal of improving the functioning of ALS patients.
-The results showed that administered at 4.5 mg/kg/day in combination with Rilutek improved patients’ quality of life and survival.
+AB Science announced in March 2017 that the Phase 2/3 clinical trial met its main goal of improving the functioning of ALS patients.
+The results showed that masitinib administered at 4.5 mg per kg per day in combination with Rilutek improved patients’ quality of life and survival.

-A new Phase 3 trial (NCT03127267) also assessing masitinib in combination with Rilutek, against a placebo combination, in about 400 ALS patients is scheduled to begin in September.
+A new Phase 3 trial (NCT03127267) is scheduled to begin in May 2019 to assess masitinib in combination with Rilutek, against a placebo-with-Rilutek combination, in about 400 ALS patients.